mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Refer to a company or product as “it” (not “they”).

+### Slang and jargon

+Write in plain English.
+If you need to use a technical term, briefly define it so lay readers can understand.

+- MailChimp's ops team is constantly scaling our servers to ensure our users have a great experience with our products.
+One way we do this is with shards, or partitions that help us better horizontally scale our database infrastructure.

 ### Text formatting

 Use italics to indicate the title of a long work (like a book, movie, or album), to emphasize a word, or to cite an example.